The Purpose of a Constitutional Convention

 USVI Constitutional Convention Clearinghouse

 J.H.
-Snider Op-ed & Presentation
+Snider Publications

 Snider, J.H., Where a U.S. Territory Can’t Get Its Own Constitution: A Self-Serving Legislature Drives the Plot in a Story of Democratic Failure, Zocalo Public Square, March 2, 2023.